Orange juice over milk? Tropicana creates ‘first cereal made for OJ’ - NewsBreak

 In honor of National Orange Juice Day on May 4, Tropicana is releasing a cereal specifically intended to mix with orange juice instead of milk.
 Tropicana Crunch, as it’s called, is “the first-ever breakfast cereal created to pair with Tropicana Pure Premium so you can sip your sunshine and eat it, too,” according to a statement shared with Food and Wine.

-Beginning on May 4, Tropicana will be giving boxes away for free, while supplies last, via TropicanaCrunch.com .FDA investigating Lucky Charms after reports of illness
+Beginning on May 4, Tropicana will be giving boxes away for free, while supplies last, via TropicanaCrunch.com .FDA investigating complaints Lucky Charms made people sick

 After testing multiple flavors and textures, the company opted for a granola-based cereal featuring honey-almond clusters that can withstand the acidity in OJ better than flakes, which would go soggy more quickly, Food and Wine reported.
 The honey-almond flavor was chosen to balance against the orange juice’s tartness.